Power System Dispatch with Marginal Degradation Cost of Battery Storage: Marginal Degradation Cost of battery

 \subsection{Degradation cost evolution and backward algorithm}

-The main purpose of analyzing the optimality conditions of the long-term optimization problem is to solve it.
+The main purpose of analyzing the optimality conditions of the long-term multi-stage optimization problem in Theorem \ref{theorem1} is to solve the problem and obtain the optimal battery use and system dispatch for each stage.
 Corollary \ref{corollary1} below presents the backward evolution of MCD, which implies a feasible backward algorithm to solve the problem.